 It is confusing.
 The rules are complicated.
 Many turn to friends or family members who are already on Medicare only to receive incorrect advice because the rules aren't the same for everyone depending on a number of factors.

 When you call us, we'll ask you some key questions to determine whether or not you need to take Medicare.
 That's right, many don't need to take Medicare at 65 and can postpone without penalty.
 Others may face late enrollment penalties for not taking Medicare when first eligible.
 It all depends on your situation.
 Some of the questions we'll ask you to assess what action you need to take regarding Medicare are:

 The answers to these questions will help determine what action, if any, you'll need to take regarding Medicare.
 If you do need to take Medicare, then there is the matter of its cost, which is based on your taxable income, and then which of the Medicare-related health plans to choose.
-Those choices can be confusing, too, as you wade through more than 30 Part D prescription drug plans, ten Medicare supplement plans, and more than 20 Medicare Advantage plans.
+Those choices can be confusing, too, as you wade through all the Part D prescription drug plans, Medicare supplement plans, and Medicare Advantage plans available in your area.

 The good news is we're here to help, and our assistance comes at no cost to you.
 We'll help you determine whether you need Medicare, explain the cost and plan options.
 If you enroll with us, the plan you enroll in provides our compensation and does not add to the cost of your plan.

 Give us a call at (310) 697-3055 if you are in the LA/Orange County area, or (760) 285-9504 if you are in the Riverside/San Bernardino area.
 We will answer your questions and assist in any way we can.

 By calling this number I understand I will be directed to a licensed insurance sales agent or broker.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.